shadiSummer/1002_TNSM/README.md

 4. Run the Genetic Algorithm.
 Follow the prompts to specify the program parameters such as population size, tournament size, mutation rate, and number of generations based on your preference.

-6. The program will display the progress of each generation.
+5. The program will display the progress of each generation.
 Finally, it will output the fittest chromosome in the last population and its corresponding gene.

+6. Once the genetic algorithm selects the optimal path, assign the path using the Floodlight controller and run the client to stream the video using the topology files.
+In the Topology_File, you can access the designed MPTCP video client python files.
+In Mininet, run the topology to stream the video using the "sudo python main.py" command in the terminal.

 ## Customization